diogomusou/100-days-of-code/log.md

 ### Day 15: May 2nd, 2017

 **Today's Progress**: Udemy: only some videos of jQuery UI and Bootstrap.
-Also preparing for the Interview of CodeCamp (php)
+Also preparing for the Interview of CodeCamp (php) on Saturday (6th)

 **Thoughts:**